 A Layer State is a saved set of properties for your layers in AutoCAD.
 Our software includes tools to save and load (open) your own Layer States, customized with your standards of line colors and weights, layer names, etc.

-Our Layer State tools include your settings for frozen layers.
-Save Layer State will save the frozen status on any of your layers, and Load Layer State will maintain those settings when you select a Layer State with frozen layers.
+Our Save Layer and Load Layer tools include your settings for frozen layers.

+Save Layers will save the frozen status on any of your layers, and Load Layers will maintain those settings when you select a Layer State with frozen layers.

 Save Layer States